 In the premature dark, the snow squeaks and crunches beneath our ginger steps.
 The icy winter resurfaced, plummeting the temperature below zero and into the negative double digits.
-Arms around each other, Steve and I bounce up and down on the street corner, desperate for the light to change from red to green.

 “Of course, our appointment with an attorney we have never met has to be on one of the bitterest of nights since Mom died,” I mutter through my wool scarf.
 “The lawyer’s office is in the building is across the street, one with the time and temperature sign flashing.
 “How can sign’s electronics even register negative thirty,” I snort, my breath inside the scarf’s dampening the wool.

 After crossing the freshly plowed road, Steve casts open a glass door.
 The cold air meets the stolid warmth inside, and a thick film of condensation forms on the glass.
 Pausing to knock the snow off his boots on the entryway’s beige carpet, Steve locates the office floor and suite number on the building’s wall index.
-I shift my weight on the carpet well-past its saturation point from a day’s worth of entrances and exits and chew another fingernail.
+I shift my weight on the carpet, well-past its saturation point from a day’s worth of entrances and exits, and chew another fingernail.

 We ride the elevator in relieved silence.
-Earlier, the culmination of tension from the funeral, ceaseless, lengthy phone calls about the Canadian farmland and the house in England, and a handful of our own bills that passed their due date by one or two days had ignited a spark of simmering frustration between us.
+Earlier, the culmination of tension from the funeral, ceaseless, lengthy phone calls about the Canadian farmland and the house in England, and a handful of our bills that passed their due date by one or two days had ignited a spark of simmering frustration between us.
 When Steve left the apartment to buy more U-Haul boxes, I beseeched Janet: “He is driving me nuts, Janet,” I sobbed, striking the dining room table with my fists.
 “When Steve was in Santa Fe, before the funeral, I had a routine.
-I have my own way of handling calls and meetings and letters and priorities.
+I have my way of handling calls and meetings and letters and priorities.
 Steve doesn’t mean to, but he interferes, tells me I am doing things wrong.
 I have known the players in England and Canada for years.
 Tell him to get off my bloody back,” I railed, the onset of tears dissolving into a foul puddle of marital discord.

 Later, after I left the apartment upon Steve’s return, fleeing to Barnes and Noble under the pretense that I needed a book about the legalities of settling an estate, Janet quietly approached my husband.
 “Anna is in “campaign mode.”
-You know she gets like this, and I learned years ago to stand back and allow her to move at her own speed.
-Believe me, I know her behavior drives all of us crazy sometimes, but part of her mania is a way of dealing with her grief, too,” Janet reasoned, soon soothing Steve’s own anxiety.
+You know she gets like this, and I learned years ago to stand back and allow her to move at her speed.
+I know her behavior drives all of us crazy sometimes, but part of her mania is a way of dealing with her grief, too,” Janet reasoned, soon soothing Steve’s anxiety.
 Janet recognized another truth: my frenzy to pack up my mother’s apartment and understand my responsibilities for a moderate yet intricate estate was a response not only instigated by grief and practical necessity but also by a compulsion to erase a life without my mother in it.
 I returned to the apartment and calmer marital waters.